fboaventura/dckr-mrtg/README.md

         TZ: "Brazil/East"
         HOSTS: "public:192.168.0.123"
         WEBDIR: "/mrtg/html"
+        USERID: 1000
+        GROUPID: 1000
     tmpfs:
       - "/run"
 ```

-Once the instance is running, all you have to do is open a web browser and point it to `http://localhost:8080`
+Once the instance is running, all you have to do is open a web browser and point it to `http://localhost:8880`

 ## ChangeLog
+### v2.5.0 - 2023.01.15
+- Added the ability to set `USERID` and `GROUPID` for volume mapping scenarios (@TweakM)
+- Added the option to not regenerate the index.html file, applicable when custom/manual changes to this file have been made  (@TweakM)
+- Added the ability to specify additional options for `indexmaker` (allowing more customizations)  (@TweakM)
+- Updated documentation
+- Fixed typo's

 ### v2.4.0 - 2022.08.26